N1-registered vehicles: what it means and what the advantages are

 • penalties

-• tax recovery
+• recovery of taxes

-N1 registration is primarily intended for:
+N1 registration is mainly intended for:

 • companies and professionals